PrefectHQ/prefect/docs/tutorial/tasks.md

     return response.json()
 ```

-You can test this caching behavior by using a personal repository as your workflow parameter - give it a star, or remove a star and see how the output of this task changes (or doesn't) by running your flow multiple times.
+You can test this caching behavior by using a personal repository as your workflow parameter - give it a star, or remove a star - and see how the output of this task changes (or doesn't) by running your flow multiple times.

 !!! warning "Task results and caching"
     Task results are cached in memory during a flow run and persisted to your home directory by default.
     Prefect Cloud only stores the cache key, not the data itself.

-## Concurrency

-Tasks enable concurrency, allowing you to execute multiple tasks asynchronously.
-This concurrency can greatly enhance the efficiency and performance of your workflows.
+## Execute multiple tasks asynchronously

 Let's expand our script to calculate the average open issues per user.
-This will require making more requests:
+This requires making more requests:

 ```python hl_lines="14-24 30-31 35" title="repo_info.py"
 import httpx